ACTION: Bus stations

 City Interchange is located on East Row, Mort Street and Alinga Street.
 Limited local access is permitted on Mort and Alinga Streets, while East Row is a bus-only street.
 Since April 2019, several major routes stop in the part of Aligna Street to the west of Northbourne Avenue, but it continued to be open to traffic until 26 July 2019.

-Woden and Tuggeranong Interchange are off street stations which permit access only to buses, essential traffic and emergency vehicles.
+On 24 October 1994 the two platform City West termial opened on Marcus Clarke Street with a layover for terminating city services.
+It closed in 2023 with a new layover facility opened on the northern side of Barry Drive.

 Belconnen Town Centre is serviced by two bus stations located along Cohen Street: Cohen Street Bus Station (located outside the Belconnen Bus Depot near the intersection with Josephson Street, opened in May 2009) and Belconnen Community Bus Station (located between Benjamin Way and Emu Bank, at the site of the former Belconnen Interchange, opened in November 2010).
 In addition, a major stop is located outside Westfield Belconnen, near the intersection of Cohen and Lathlain Streets.
 All bus routes travelling to or through Belconnen Town Centre service all three locations.
 Additional stops are located on Emu Bank and Eastern Valley Way which are serviced by most routes which travel through Belconnen Town Centre.